ErpNetDocs/tech/advanced/scripting/domain-model/advanced-examples.md

 ### Include or exclude `null` values

-You can include or exclude entities where a specific property is not set (i.e., is `null`).
+You can include or exclude entities where a specific data attribute is not set (i.e., is `null`).

-This is helpful when you want to combine results for both a particular value and records where the property is not set.
+This is helpful when you want to combine results for both a particular value and records where the data attribute is not set.

 ```js
 // Find customers where 'number' is '0' or is not set (null).